uvsmtid/common-salt-states/docs/structure_and_conventions.md

 This is a starting point for documentation about directory layout and naming conventions.

-Instead of consolidating all such information in single file, the approach is to refer to additional more specific document with all details.

-For example:
+Refer to additional more specific documents for states and pillars:
 * Conventions for documenting states: [docs/states/readme.md][docs/states/readme.md]
 * Conventions for documenting pillars: [docs/pillars/readme.md][docs/pillars/readme.md]

 ## `docs` ##

-Documentation directory
+This is documentation directory.

 ## `pillars` ##

-This directory contains pillars or "configuration data" consumed by Salt.
+This directory contains _configuration data_ (pillars in Salt terms) consumed by _configuration code_ (states in Salt terms.

+Directory `pillars` does not exists in this repository.
+It is supposed to be specific for individual deployment.
+However, it is documented here as requirement for pillar data structure compartible with the states code which uses it.

 On Linux `/srv/states` should be a symlink to this directory, for example:
 ```
 ls -l /srv/pillars
 lrwxrwxrwx.
-1 root root 50 Jan 27 21:53 /srv/pillars -> /home/username/Works/[project_name]-salt-states.git/pillars
+1 root root 50 Jan 27 21:53 /srv/pillars -> /home/username/Works/[project_name]-salt-pillars.git/pillars
 ```
-NOTE: This is not default Salt setup.
+NOTE: This is not a default Salt setup.
-See [here](getting_started.md) what is supposed to changed.
+See [this document][1] to configure Salt for detailed installation instructions.

 ## `states` ##